-College of Fine and Applied Arts, Francis P. Rohlen Visiting Artists Fund and School of Art + Design Visitors Series for a campus visit by Allan deSouza, in conjunction with World on the Horizon: Swahili Arts Across the Indian Ocean and Allan deSouza: through the Black Country
+College of Fine and Applied Arts, Francis P. Rohlen Visiting Artists Fund and School of Art + Design Visitors Series support for a campus visit by Allan deSouza, in conjunction with World on the Horizon: Swahili Arts Across the Indian Ocean and Allan deSouza: through the Black Country

-College of Fine and Applied Arts, Francis P. Rohlen Visiting Artists Fund and School of Art + Design Visitors Series for workshops, artists talk, and campus visit by Basel Abbas and Ruanne Abou-Rahme and lecture by Michael Jay McClure
+College of Fine and Applied Arts, Francis P. Rohlen Visiting Artists Fund and School of Art + Design Visitors Series support for workshops, artists talk, and campus visit by Basel Abbas and Ruanne Abou-Rahme and lecture by Michael Jay McClure

-University of Illinois Office of the Chancellor, John Needles Chester Estate Fund for the acquisition of Still Life of Flowers in a Glass Vase by Dutch artist Anna Ruysch
+University of Illinois Office of the Chancellor, John Needles Chester Estate Fund grant for the acquisition of Still Life of Flowers in a Glass Vase by Dutch artist Anna Ruysch

-University of Illinois Center for Advanced Study/MillerComm Public Event Series for a lecture and workshop by Isabel Hofmeyr, in conjunction with World on the Horizon: Swahili Arts Across the Indian Ocean
+University of Illinois Center for Advanced Study/MillerComm Public Event Series support for a lecture and workshop by Isabel Hofmeyr, in conjunction with World on the Horizon: Swahili Arts Across the Indian Ocean

-University of Illinois Student Cultural Programming Fee for the exhibition Propositions on Revolution (Slogans for a Future)
+University of Illinois Student Cultural Programming Fee support for the exhibition Propositions on Revolution (Slogans for a Future)

-College of Fine and Applied Arts Matching Funds Grant for the exhibition World on the Horizon: Swahili Arts Across the Indian Ocean
+College of Fine and Applied Arts Matching Funds grant for the exhibition World on the Horizon: Swahili Arts Across the Indian Ocean

 Sponsored in part by Champaign Unit 4 Schools, Urbana School District 116, University of Illinois Office of Public Engagement, Champaign Urbana Schools Foundation, Close Friend Foundation, Curtis C. Nash Children's Creativity Fund, Lumpkin Family Foundation, Sandra Casserly, Harold G. and Nancy A. Diamond in memory of Dorothy R. Altman, Kathleen Harleman, Joan and Peter Hood, Krannert Art Museum Council, John and Alice Pfeffer, Icko and Miriam Iben, Brian and Gloria Rainer in memory of Marjorie McFarlane, Katherine Snyder, Robert and Bonnie Switzer, Jean Tello in honor of Suzie Connors, Edward and Nancy Tepper, Scott and Virginia B. Webster Trust, Pamela Wells, Paul Wailand in memory of Diane J. Weiland, and an anonymous memorial gift.